spikers/js/README.md

 # Javascript
-Practice for Javascript or ES6
+Practice for Javascript or ES6.
+Projects will be added as they come into my imagination.

 Currently In the Works:
 ## Async vs Sync